 I think I’m not alone when I say that I’m not fun to be around when I am sleep deprived.
 Not only am I grumpy, I don’t feel good.
 As we all know, sleep is important for our bodies and our minds.
-And it turns out that sleep is very important for physical healing.
+And sleep is very important for physical healing.
 But when you’re a hospital patient, it’s impossible to sleep.
 How does this impact health?
 Is there a way to sleep better in the hospital?

 The irony of it all.

 Professor Matthew Walker sums it up in his recent interview with The NY Times: